-2-D STUDIO ART III HONORS SJPII: 9630 FDOE: 0101320 1.0 Credits/year
+2-D STUDIO ART III HONORS

-Prerequisite: Studio Art I & II and teacher approval Note: Elective; fulfills Arts requirement
+Prerequisite: Studio Art I & II and teacher approval

+Note: Elective; fulfills Arts requirement

 The purpose of this course is to enable students to continue to further the study of the visual arts.
 Student create a portfolio of professional quality works of art which can be beneficial when used to apply to a college art program.
 Included in this course will be on-going individual focus on a theme carried out through various drawings and paintings, intensified study of acrylic painting, textile design, areas the student may choose to explore related to 2-dimension art, discussion of works of art and criteria for making and justifying judgments about aesthetic merit and qualities of drawing and painting